-THE BOARD OF DIRECTORS OF THE COMPANY UNANIMOUSLY RECOMMENDS A VOTE FOR THE ELECTION OF THE NOMINEES OF THE BOARD OF DIRECTORS: CHANE GRAZIANO, EARL R. LEWIS AND GEORGE UVEGES.
+THE BOARD OF DIRECTORS OF THE COMPANY UNANIMOUSLY RECOMMENDS A VOTE FOR THE ELECTION OF THE NOMINEES OF THE BOARD OF DIRECTORS: DAVID GREEN AND JOHN F. KENNEDY.
 PROXIES SOLICITED BY THE BOARD OF DIRECTORS WILL BE VOTED FOR EACH OF THE NOMINEES UNLESS INSTRUCTIONS TO WITHHOLD OR TO THE CONTRARY ARE GIVEN.

-INFORMATION REGARDING DIRECTORS AND EXECUTIVE OFFICERS
+INFORMATION REGARDING DIRECTORS

-Set forth below is certain information regarding the Directors and executive officers of the Company, including the Class III Directors who have been nominated for election at the Annual Meeting, based on information furnished to the Company by each Director and executive officer.
+Set forth below is certain information regarding the Directors of the Company, including the Class II Directors who have been nominated for election at the Annual Meeting, based on information furnished to us by each Director.
 The Board of Directors has determined that all of the Director nominees and incumbent Directors listed below are "independent" as such term is currently defined in the applicable listing standards of the National Association of Securities Dealers, Inc. (the Nasdaq listing standards), except for Messrs.
 Graziano and Green who are also executive officers of the Company.
-The following information is current as of February 28, 2006:
+In making its independence determination regarding Mr. Kennedy, the Board of Directors considered the fact that Mr. Graziano serves as a director of Nova Ventures Corporation, which employs Mr. Kennedy as its President and Chief Financial Officer.
+The following information is current as of February 29, 2008: